Disentangling Interacting Systems with Fermionic Gaussian Circuits: Application to Quantum Impurity Models: Time evolved states transformed by fermionic Gaussian circuits

+with the ground state energy $E_0$, although we only make use of this expression in the following to compute reference results.
+We compute the dynamics in both the interacting ($U/V=4$) and noninteracting case using the time-dependent variational principle applied to MPS (MPS-TDVP)\cite{PhysRevLett.107.070601,PhysRevB.94.165116} with a timestep of $\delta t=0.1$.
+In particular, we employ the single-site formulation of MPS-TDVP with a subspace expansion that guarantees convergence to the result of the two-site formulation \cite{KlossInPrep} , and we choose parameters that are equivalent to a discarded weight $\epsilon=10^{-14}$.

+The physical entanglement entropy for the quenched state is $S(r, t) = -\mathrm{Tr}[\rho_r(t) \ln \rho_r(t)]$, where $\rho_r(t) = \mathrm{Tr}_{\bar{r}} \rho, \rho = \ket{\Phi(t)}\bra{\Phi(t)}$ and $\mathrm{Tr}_{\bar{r}}$ denotes trace over complement physical (spinful electron) sites that are a distance of $r+1$ to $N$ away from the impurity site (see Appendix \ref{app:impurity-entropy} for details of calculation in \emph{split-site} representation) \footnote{The spatial index refers $r$ to a spatial orbital in the single-particle basis, i.e.~both spin-orbitals are labeled with the same spatial index.
+Due to the use of the \emph{split-site} representation which spatially separates the spin degrees of freedom in either half of the lattice in the MPS calculations, this entanglement entropy is not directly related to the singular values of the MPS in the canonical gauge}.

-Fig.~\ref{fig:tevo} shows the behavior of the entanglement entropy for the time-evolved quenched state $\ket{\Phi(t)}$.
-Panel (a) shows four snapshots of the entanglement structure.
-Note that at time $t=0$, the quenched state $\ket{\Phi(0)}$ has almost no entanglement after applying the GMPS circuit from the ground state.
+Figure ~\ref{fig:tevo} shows the behavior of the entanglement entropy for the time-evolved quenched state $\ket{\Phi(t)}$.
+The upper panel shows the spatial entanglement structure for a various times for both the interacting and noninteracting cases.
+Note that at time $t=0$, applying the GMPS circuit removes nearly all of the entanglement from the quenched state $\ket{\Phi(0)}$ in both cases.
 As the state evolves, the transformed-basis entanglement grows outward from the impurity and spreads across further sites.
-Interestingly, the region where the transformed-basis entanglement is non-zero corresponds to where the original-basis entanglement deviates from its time $t=0$ value.
+Interestingly, the region where the transformed-basis entanglement is nonzero corresponds to where the original-basis entanglement deviates from its time $t=0$ value.
+This is consistent with the disentangling transformation being local (finite-range).
+In both the interacting and noninteracting case, the transformed basis significantly lowers the maximal entanglement entropy at a given time.
+In the absence of interactions, the maximum entanglement entropy in the transformed frame is constant in time.
+Otherwise, the entanglement entropy shows a sublinear growth with time, in agreement with the logarithmic growth of entanglement entropy following a local quench predicted by conformal field theory \cite{Calabrese_2007}.